dividedmind/statistics-done-wrong/mistakes.rst

 numbers were calculated.
 But would scientists avail themselves of the opportunity?
 Nobody gets scientific glory by checking code for typos.

-Another solution might be replication.
+Another solution might be :index:`replication`.
 If scientists carefully recreate the experiments of other scientists and validate their results, it is much easier to rule out the possibility of a typo causing an errant result.
 Replication also weeds out fluke false positives.
 Many scientists claim that experimental replication is the heart of science: no new idea is accepted until it has been independently tested and retested around the world and found to hold water.

 That's not entirely true; scientists often take previous studies for granted, though occasionally scientists decide to systematically re-test earlier